BuildingLogiX/DataLynX/docs/user-guide/basix-mapping-workflow.md

 ## 🧩 2.
 Where Mapping Happens

-In the Explorer tree, BasiX mapping schemes are located at:
+In the eXplorer tree, BasiX mapping schemes are located at:

 ```
 System → BasiX → mapping_schemes → [Device Type]